comodt/MECH105-Algorithms/README.md

 ---
 I must note that I only got 20% on Matlab Grader for this assignment.
 Therefore, this code won't work very well ;(
 ---
+This path includes code for the algorithm and code to test the algorithm